-Exploring meanings, value and impacts of co-producing research
+Exploring multiple perspectives on the meanings and value of co-producing research

-My work sits in the tension between these promises and the felt experience of many people who are co-producing, that this approach ‘works’; and a relative lack of formal evidence and theory supporting the outcomes or impacts.
-This relative lack interacts with a want of conceptual clarity and agreement about what co-production really means and how it articulates with other traditions of public participation and participatory research.
-Complex processes like co-production are hard to evaluate, requiring approaches sensitive to complexity, and the evidence issue may in part relate to how different forms of ‘evidence’ are valued as such – or not.
+My work sits in the tension between this promise and the felt experience of many people who are co-producing that this approach ‘works’; and a comparative lack of formal evidence supporting the outcomes or impacts.
+This apparent lack of evidence interacts first with a want of conceptual clarity and distinction, from other traditions of public and cultural participation, and participatory research.
+And second, it interacts with the challenges of evaluating co-production, as a complex and emergent process.
+Concerns over lack of evidence may relate to how different kinds of ‘evidence’, knowledge and knowing are valued and respected as such – or not.
+The evidence question matters because it relates to justifying the spaces, time and resources required by this kind of work.
+The question carries real world consequences.

 About Helen